threefoldtech/tfchain/docs/create_farm.md

 Open https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/settings/developer in your browser.

-Paste it in in the box and hit `save`
+Paste the types in in the box and hit `save`

 ![img](./assets/copy_types_1.png)